Get Inspired: How to get into Roller Sports

 Learning exciting tricks and flips requires patience and perseverance, but when you've mastered them you'll get a great sense of personal achievement.

-Skate Board UK has all the information you need to get started, or get back into skateboarding.
+Skate Board England has all the information to get started, or get back into skateboarding.
 If you live north of the border, you can meet like-minded people through Skateboard Scotland, membership is free!

 If you're looking for a safe environment for children of all ages and disabilities, visit Sk8 Safe.